acbart/acbart.github.io/index.md

 * Novel learning software to teach myriad subjects and skills, especially 21st century skills like Computational Thinking
 * Pedagogy of educational software development
 * Development of abstract frameworks for learning software
+* Standardization of curriculum packaging and OER efforts

 Digital Education is not just about pedagogy or technology.
 This subject lies at the intersection of many disciplines: software engineering, learning sciences, data science, information storage and retrieval, cognitive science, and more.
 These disciplines are required by Digital Education researchers to develop tools, artifacts, and techniques to aid the educational process.